puneetmatharu/memory_pool/README.md

 - `<benchmark-name>_BigO`: the coefficient for the high-order term in the running time (Big O complexity)
 - `<benchmark-name>_RMS`: the normalized root-mean square error

+In the discussion below note that we use $N$ and pool size interchangeably.

 **Pool creation:**

 The table below illustrates how the runtime cost of pool creation changes with increasing pool size.
 The creation process has $O(N)$ runtime complexity.
 It is dominated by the cost of allocating a raw array for each pool.
-The memory complexity is $O(N)$.
+The memory complexity is also $O(N)$.

 ```bash
 ------------------------------------------------------------------------------------------